C22380473/travel-website-localisation/README.md

 ## Instructions to Run the Project

-1. **Download the app folder from the repository.
+1. **Copy the app folder from the repository.
 Create a new folder called website and move the app folder inside it.
 Then, open Terminal and navigate to the website directory**
    ```bash
    cd website
 2. **Set Up a Virtual Environment**